AXEmod/AXE/README.md

 - Download latest version ([`AXE_vX.X.X.zip`](https://github.com/axemod/axe/releases/latest)) and extract the files into your Arma 3 folder.
 - Check `@AXE\optionals` if you need to copy optional components to the `@AXE\addons` folder.
 (depends of additional installed mods like ACEX, ACRE2, TFAR, ...)
-- Some features need to have `-filePatching` enabled.

 ## License